yuridomingues/yuridomingues/README.md

 ## 🎯 Next Steps
 🔹 Strengthening **Data Structures & Algorithms** through LeetCode challenges.
-🔹 Completing the **Fundamentals Stage (Etapa 1)** before specializing in Back-end Development.
+🔹 Completing the **Fundamentals Stage (Step 1)** before specializing in Back-end Development.
-🔹 Preparing for **Etapa 2: Specialization in Back-end Development** with Python and FastAPI.
+🔹 Preparing for **Step 2: Specialization in Back-end Development** with Python and FastAPI.
 🔹 Building full-stack projects and contributing to open-source communities.

 ---